Technology Solutions and Support – Washington, DC

 Electronics Recycling Links

-Please consider donating electronics, computer equipment and phones to our service members and your local organizations that support children who would not otherwise have access to these valuable resources.
+Please consider donating electronics, computer equipment and phones to our service members and your local organizations that support children and marginalized people who would not otherwise have access to these valuable resources.

 Tips for Families

 When I first wrote this page, I wasn’t a parent yet.
 Now that I am a parent, my advice as an IT consultant is keep your child as far away from technology as possible for as long as possible.
 Stay off your devices when you are with your child.
 They study you, they model you, when they are little they want to be just like you.
 Put your phone in a "sleeping bag". –https://www.nationaldayofunplugging.com

 You should not reveal your identity, phone, or address to any individual or company on the Internet.
 People prey on elderly, unsuspecting users, and children through your devices.

 - Ask your children to show you any content they receive that seems inappropriate or scary.
 It is very important that they show you any and all content that contains invitations from individuals on the Internet.

 - If you suspect illegal or inappropriate activity, take action to curb it.